3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 * *ign-plan* for IGN Plan
 * *ign-photo* for IGN Photos

+and then add your layer(s) you want to print as base.

 .. note:: The use of this method must be in compliance with the licensing of external baselayers used (:ref:`lizmap-config-baselayers`).

 For OpenStreetMap baselayers, it is possible to use an XML file for GDAL to exploit the OpenStreetMap tile services.
 Its use is described in the GDAL documentation http://www.gdal.org/frmt_wms.html or in this blog post http://www.3liz.com/blog/rldhont/index.php?post/2012/07/17/OpenStreetMap-Tiles-in-QGIS